Local schools produce yearbooks under difficult circumstances - Farmville

 Mattison said the 2020-2021 yearbook will not have many of the typical photos students are used to finding in the yearbook.
 While the middle school will have student portraits and some holiday photos, a lot of the big photo ops such as pep rallies, assemblies and Walk-for-Education did not occur this year.

-“I won’t have any photos from the lunchroom, playground, or even group photos of our students collaborating with one another,” she said.
+“I won’t have any photos from the lunchroom, playground or even group photos of our students collaborating with one another,” she said.
 “What I hope to have are photos of our students outside of school, maybe of them working online, giving back to the community, doing something fun outside or even of them and their family or favorite pet.

 “I’m not picky.
 My big concern is that I will have some parents that send in lots of photos and then some that won’t send any.
-I try to make everything equitable so that is one of my main focuses.”
+I try to make everything equitable, so that is one of my main focuses.”

 Mattison said parents of seniors will have the opportunity to purchase space on pages to include messages and photos of their child or children.